Minnesota Frost

-The Minnesota Frost are a professional ice hockey team based in Saint Paul, Minnesota, that competes in the Professional Women's Hockey League (PWHL).
+The Minnesota Frost are a professional ice hockey team based in the Minneapolis–Saint Paul metropolitan area, that competes in the Professional Women's Hockey League (PWHL).
 They are one of the six charter franchises of the league.
 The team plays its home games at Grand Casino Arena.
 In 2024, the Frost won the PWHL's inaugural Walter Cup championship.
-They are the current Walter Cup champions, having won championships in 2024 and 2025.
+They subsequently won the 2025 championship and played the first round of the 2026 playoffs.

 History

 Founding

 On August 29, 2023, it was announced that one of the PWHL's first six franchises would be located in Minnesota.
 The team immediately filled the void left by the loss of the Minnesota Whitecaps, a long-running club that had most recently played in the defunct Premier Hockey Federation.
 On September 1, Natalie Darwitz, former captain of the United States national team and three-time Olympic medalist, was named the PWHL Minnesota's general manager.
 On September 15, former Bethel University men's and women's head coach Charlie Burggraf was announced as the first head coach of the team.
 However, it was announced on December 27 that Burggraf was stepping down, and would be replaced by former U.S. national team coach Ken Klee.

 The team's first three player signings were U.S. national team players Kendall Coyne Schofield, Kelly Pannek, and Lee Stecklein.
 Minnesota was awarded the right to select first overall in the inaugural PWHL draft through a lottery; with the pick, the team selected Minnesota Golden Gophers forward Taylor Heise.

 In November, it was revealed that PWHL Minnesota's colors would be purple, black, and white, and that the team would play at Grand Casino Arena, home of the National Hockey League's Minnesota Wild, in Saint Paul.